 The Florida Keys are one of the best spots in the US to go on a road trip.
 In just 100 miles, hop from key to key, go snorkeling, dine at seafood restaurants, try key lime pie, go shopping, and enjoy endless views of brilliant aquamarine water.
 It’s a gorgeous drive with lots to do.

 There are several ways to plan your Florida Keys road trip.
 With one day, drive from Miami to Key West, visiting the highlights along the way.
 For those with more time, spend several days in the Florida Keys, spending the night in Islamorada, Marathon, or one of the other keys.

 In this guide, we cover the best things to do on a Florida Keys road trip, when to go, and how to plan your time.
 We also have a detailed 7 to 10-day itinerary that includes Miami, Key West, the Florida Keys, Biscayne, Everglades, and Dry Tortugas National Parks.

 Quick Facts about the Florida Keys Overseas Highway

 The Florida Keys Overseas Highway is 113 miles in length, joining the mainland of Florida (starting in Florida City, just south of Homestead) to Key West.

-If you drove directly from Key Largo to Key West, it would take you roughly 2.5 hours, traveling distance of 100 miles.
+To drive directly from Key Largo to Key West, it takes roughly 2.5 hours to travel a distance of 100 miles.

 There are hundreds of islands, also called “keys,” that make up the archipelago of the Florida Keys.
 These small islands are joined by a series of bridges.
 The longest bridge is Seven Mile Bridge, which joins Knights Key in the Middle Keys with Little Duck Key in the Lower Keys.